Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in Ashmore shows that there are currently 52 active transport stops operating within the area.
-These stops serve a mix of bus routes, with a total of 7 individual routes providing service to these locations.
-The combined weekly passenger trips facilitated by these routes amount to 1,035.
-The accessibility of public transport in Ashmore is rated as excellent, with residents typically residing an average distance of 196 meters from the nearest transport stop.
-As primarily a residential area, most residents commute outward for work or other purposes.
-The car remains the dominant mode of transportation among residents, with approximately 92% of them using this method of travel.
+The analysis of public transport in Ashmore shows that there are 52 active transport stops operating within the area.
+These stops serve a mix of bus routes, with a total of 7 individual routes providing service.
+Collectively, these routes facilitate 1,035 weekly passenger trips.
+The accessibility of transport in Ashmore is rated as excellent, with residents typically located an average of 196 meters from their nearest transport stop.
+As a primarily residential area, most residents commute outward to other locations for work or leisure.
+The car remains the dominant mode of transportation, used by 92% of residents.

 On average, there are 1.5 vehicles per dwelling in Ashmore.
-According to the 2021 Census, some 14.5% of residents work from home, which may be partially attributed to COVID-19 conditions.
-The service frequency across all routes averages at 147 trips per day, equating to approximately 19 weekly trips per individual stop.
+According to the 2021 Census, 14.5% of residents work from home, a figure which may be influenced by COVID-19 conditions.
+The service frequency across all routes averages 147 trips per day, equating to approximately 19 weekly trips per individual stop.

 Frequently Asked Questions - Transport